ids/cluster-builder/README.md

 - [NGINX](https://github.com/kubernetes/ingress-nginx) Ingress
 - [Kubernetes Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/)

 > Updated for 2024!

-VMware on macOS still provides the fastest and most accurate way to run and test Kubernetes clusters in development.
-And Kubernetes on-premise on ESXi is still a great story.
+> Broadcom's choice to end Free ESXI is the final nail in VMware's coffin.
+The good news is that there are better choices anyway, such as [Proxmox VE](https://www.proxmox.com/en/).
+Having no way to test against ESXi, I wondered what everyone was doing these days in the home lab, and sure enough, there are better choices.
+[XCP-ng]() was also evaluated but `proxmox` had the polish, and `AWS` did switch to `KVM`.

 ## Usage Scenarios

 - Deploy Kubernetes clusters locally to VMware Fusion or VMware Workstation
-- Deploy Kubernetes clusters to ESXi servers directly
+- Deploy Kubernetes clusters to [Proxmox VE](https://www.proxmox.com/en/) servers directly (work in progress)

 A simple `ansible hosts` file describes the size and shape of the cluster, and `cluster-builder` does all the rest!